 But there’s no getting around the fact that he was grown in an editorial test-tube, so his character is more rooted in petty oneupsmanship than anything truly unique or engaging.
 Like the Joker?
 WELL THIS GUY’S TWICE AS RUTHLESS.
 Like the Riddler?
 WELL THIS GUY’S FIVE TIMES SMARTER.
 Like Killer Croc?
 WELL THIS GUY CAN MAKE MINCEMEAT OUT OF CROC WITH ONE HAND BEHIND HIS BACK.
 Like Ra’s al-Ghul?
 THIS GUY FIGURED OUT BATMAN’S SECRET IDENTITY

 IN A CAVE WITH A BOX OF SCRAPS WITHOUT ANY FANCY INTERNATIONAL CRIMINAL SYNDICATE!
 As for his motivations…

-Now, fellow reviewer the Unshaved Mouse has noted that this type of Generic Doomsday villain can work in certain contexts, but I found Bane to be by far the least interesting part of Knightfall.
+Now, fellow reviewer the Unshaved Mouse has opined this sort of Generic Doomsday Villain can work in certain contexts, but I found Bane to be by far the dullest part of Knightfall.
 And I say this as someone who thinks that Knightfall – at least, the first third – was the best Batman megacrossover DC’s ever done, and probably the only one that managed to not waste the premise of every Arkham inmate running loose at the same time.
 Surely it’s not coincidence that most discussions of Bane, no matter how gushing, can’t help but mention that his post-Knightfall career mostly consists of acting like mindless muscle or jobbing to DC’s other heroes?